lbpapers/lbp-poc/_posts/1989-01-01-gcowe-1989-pressing-forward-to-ad-2000.md

 <p>Working under a heightened sense of both external pressure—represented by Lausanne II and public confusion—and internal constraints—represented by the momentum generated by GCOWE, the task force began to probe each other’s ethnographic, missiological, and statistical assumptions with greater depth than they had in previous, isolated, relatively sporadic conversations.
 They agreed to consult with each other more often and to work more vigorously at presenting a united front in the preparation of materials.</p>

-<p>A Global Task Force?<br>
+<h3>A Global Task Force?</h3>
-As participants approached the final day of GCOWE 2000, attention was focused on the question of whether the steering committee would continue to press for an ongoing Global Task Force.
+<p>As participants approached the final day of GCOWE 2000, attention was focused on the question of whether the steering committee would continue to press for an ongoing Global Task Force.
 About 85% of the respondents to a continuation questionnaire had indicated their support for the Task Force, but a vocal minority had expressed either reservations or opposition.</p>

 <p>In the afternoon prior to the closing session, the steering committee met for a final time to consider continuation.
 Weary from criticisms of the consultation’s procedural shortfalls, committee members were also buffeted by conflicting concerns that the prospective Task Force would be too inclusive, exclusive, or competitive with existing bodies.
 Mindful in prayer that “unless a kernel of wheat fall to the ground and dies, it remains only a single seed,” and confident that the Holy Spirit would foster an AD 2000 movement in His own way, they decided to not press for a continuation structure.</p>

 <p>Floyd McClung later explained, “We sensed that the Lord was not calling us to a new structure but instead a new sense of servanthood to one another.
-We experienced a tremendous sense of joy as we placed this in the Lord’s hands.”
+We experienced a tremendous sense of joy as we placed this in the Lord’s hands.”</p>

-One Surprise Follows Another</p>
+<h3>One Surprise Follows Another</h3>

 <p>Unaware of this progression of events, participants gathered for the closing evening session.
 Following the hearty approval of the Great Commission Manifesto, Thomas Wang came to the lectern and announced the steering committee’s decision to dissolve itself and not present a proposal for continuation.
 McClung took the microphone, added a few explanatory comments, and then led the gathering into a time of worship.</p>